opieters/Leveraging-Plant-Dynamics-Using-Physical-Reservoir-Computing/README.md

 The results are generated in a two-step process.
 First, the number crunching is done and the results are stored in pickle files.
 Then, analysis and data visualisation scripts are run to interpret them.

 All graphs from the paper can be reproduced using these scripts.
-The advised order for running them is:

-TODO

-## Cite

-If you use the data, please cite the Zenodo repository:
-TODO

-The peer-reviewed paper can be cited as follows:
-TODO

 ## Licence